The Price Women Pay for Dementia: Strategies to Ease Gender Disparity and Economic Costs

 This report provides fact-based evidence of the economic burden of dementia on women by aggregating the effects on the health-care system, the labor market, and living arrangements.
 It exposes an insidious impact that is often discussed in whispers: the gender disparities that women suffer as patients and caregivers, and the particularly intensive role of the dementia caregiver.

-It will take a concerted effort on various fronts to tackle dementia effectively.
-This report details five policy prescriptions:
+This report details five policy prescriptions for a concerted effort on various fronts to tackle dementia effectively:

 - Widen Access to Health Care